joshdhenry/SpinWheelControl/README.md

 * In your project's (not the target's) build settings, set the Defines Module flag to YES.

-* Find your product module name by going to your target's (not the project's) build setting and search for Project Module Name.
+* Find your product module name by going to your target's (not the project's) build setting and search for Product Module Name.

 * Add the SpinWheelControl files to your project.